finbourne/lusid-sdk-java/sdk/docs/InstrumentsApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // InstrumentsApi apiInstance = apiFactory.build(InstrumentsApi.class);

         InstrumentsApi apiInstance = ApiFactoryBuilder.build(fileName).build(InstrumentsApi.class);
         Map<String, InstrumentDefinition> requestBody = new HashMap(); // Map<String, InstrumentDefinition> | The definitions of the instruments to create or update.
         String scope = "default"; // String | The scope in which the instrument lies.
 When not supplied the scope is 'default'. try {
+            // uncomment the below to set overrides at the request level
+            // UpsertInstrumentsResponse result = apiInstance.upsertInstruments(requestBody, scope).execute(opts);

             UpsertInstrumentsResponse result = apiInstance.upsertInstruments(requestBody, scope).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {